bulletmark/cdhist/README.md

 utility and just use an alternative unique command name.
 To do this, set `CDHISTCOMMAND` to your preferred name before you invoke the `cdhist.bashrc` script in your `~/.bashrc`.
-E.g, to use the command name `xd` rather than `cd`:
+E.g, to use the command name `xd` rather than `cd` add the following export after the `if` test and before the `source` line in the above.

 ```
-if [ -f /etc/cdhist.bashrc]; then
 export CDHISTCOMMAND=xd
-    source /etc/cdhist.bashrc
-fi
 ```

-Then just type `xd /tmp` to change dir, `xd --` to see and select dirs, etc.
+Log out/in, and then just type `xd /tmp` to change dir, `xd --` to see and select dirs, etc.

 ### UPGRADE

 ```
 cd cdhist  # Source dir, as above
 git pull
-sudo make install
+sudo pip3 install -U .
 ```

 ### REMOVAL

 ```
-cd cdhist  # Source dir, as above
-sudo make uninstall
+sudo pip3 uninstall cdhist
 ```

 ### LICENSE